 Government courier service

-Through an agreement with Service Alberta, PLSB facilitates delivery of library materials to all library systems and to several other sites through the Alberta courier service.
+Through an agreement with Service Alberta and Red Tape Reduction, PLSB facilitates delivery of library materials to all library systems and to several other sites through the Alberta courier service.

 The Alberta SuperNet is a broadband network comprised of fibre-optic cables and towers built to connect public institutions across the province and enables high-speed internet access, video conference and other services.
 While high-speed Internet access is possible with SuperNet, it is not equivalent to SuperNet.